-The Hotel had \$9,562,000 and \$10,666,000 of restricted cash held by its senior lender Wells Fargo Bank, N.A. ("Lender") as of September 30, 2020 and June 30, 2020, respectively.
+The Company had cash and cash equivalents of \$3,298,000 and \$4,710,000 as of March 31, 2021 and June 30, 2020, respectively.
+In addition, the Hotel had \$5,785,000 and \$10,666,000 of restricted cash held by its senior lender Wells Fargo Bank, N.A. ("Lender") as of March 31, 2021 and June 30, 2020, respectively.
 Of the \$10,666,000 restricted cash held as of June 30, 2020, \$2,432,000 was for a possible future property improvement plan ("PIP") requested by our franchisor, Hilton.
+However, Hilton has confirmed that it will not require a PIP for our Hotel until relicensing which shall occur at the earlier of (i) January 2030, which is six years after the maturity date of our current senior and mezzanine loans, or (ii) upon the sale of our Hotel.
 On August 19, 2020, Lender released PIP deposits in the amount of \$2,379,000 to the Hotel.
 The funds were utilized to fund operating expenses, including franchise and management fees and other expenses.

 On April 9, 2020, Justice entered into a loan agreement ("SBA Loan") with CIBC Bank USA under the recently enacted Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") administered by the U.S. Small Business Administration.
 Justice received proceeds of \$4,719,000 from the SBA Loan.
 In accordance with the requirements of the CARES Act, Justice has used the proceeds from the SBA Loan primarily for payroll costs.
-As of September 30, 2020, Justice had used all proceeds of the SBA Loan in qualified expenses.
+As of March 31, 2021, Justice had used all proceeds of the SBA Loan in qualified expenses.
 The SBA Loan is scheduled to mature on April 9, 2022 with a 1.00% interest rate and is subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
-All payments of principal and interest are deferred until July 2021, and the repayment obligations under the loan may be forgiven if the funds are used for payroll and other qualified expenses.
+If the SBA approves the forgiveness amount, all payments of principal and interest are deferred until the date the forgiveness amount is remitted by the SBA to CIBC.
+If the SBA does not forgive any amount of the loan, payments would start within 30 days.
+Repayment obligations under the loan may be forgiven if the funds are used for payroll and other qualified expenses.
 All unforgiven portion of the principal and accrued interest will be due at maturity.
+On December 29, 2020, Justice submitted its application for full loan forgiveness.
+As of March 31, 2021, the SBA has not forgiven the SBA Loan.